Shrubs and Plants for Autumn and winter Interest

 Cotinus have strong autumn colour

-Cotinus coggygria, in its different varieties, makes for lovely autumn colour.
+Cotinus coggygria, in its different varieties, has lovely autumn colour.
 Illustrated is Cotinus 'Flame' which is a green-leaved variety which becomes a bold orange colour in the autumn and is reputed to be the best Cotinus for autumn colour.
 Also attractive is C. 'Royal Purple' the colour of the purple leaves intensify in autumn.

 Cotinus is easy to grow and is a good choice for autumn colour.